National Museum of Korea: Album of Genre Painting by Danwon, Treasure of Korea No. 527

-The Eighteenth-century painter Kim Hong-do, also known as Danwon, is known for his humorous and candid paintings of the lives of common people.
+The 18th-century painter Kim Hong-do, also known as Danwon, is known for his humorous and candid paintings of the lives of common people.
 This album consists of twenty-five paintings, each focusing on figures without background features.
 Kim's paintings appear sketchy, yet show expressive brush strokes and balanced composition.
 It is presumed that this style arose in Kim's late 30s, the album being completed when he was about 40 years old.

 The Oegyujanggak Uigwe

 Gyujanggak was a royal library established on the grounds of Changdeokgung Palace in the capital by order of King Jeongjo, the 22nd ruler of the Joseon, in 1776.
 Over time, the library also developed into a state-sponsored research institution.
 In 1782, a royal library annex called Oegyujanggak was established on Gangwha Island to preserve important documents related to the royal family more systematically and securely than possible in the capital.
 Oegyujanggak housed copies of writings, calligraphy, and drawings by former kings as well as the royal genealogies, uigwe, and other such items.
 As such it was a repository of royal family culture.
 It includes records of the preparations for state-sponsored events and ceremonies involving key members of the Joseon royal family.
 The text explains every process in detail and is supported by illustrations elaborately drawn by hand.
 These served as references for later generations organizing similar ceremonies or events.
 The Uigwe began to be produced in the 15th century, during early Joseon, and the practice continued to the end of the kingdom in the early 20th century.
 They preserve core elements of Confucian culture, which revered ritual and propriety.
 These works also show the governing philosophy and systems by which the Joseon state was run.
-Their historical and cultural value has been recognized globally, as the “Royal Protocols of Joseon Dynasty”* were inscribed into the UNESCO Memory of the World Register in 2007.
+Their historical and cultural value has been recognized globally, as the "Royal Protocols of Joseon Dynasty"* were inscribed into the UNESCO Memory of the World Register in 2007.

+Two hundred and ninety-seven volumes of the Protocols that were looted in 1866 during the French campaign against Korea were kept at the Bibliothèque nationale de France.
+In 1975, Dr. Park Byung-sun, who was working as a contract employee at the National Library of France, discovered that the library held books from the Joseon Dynasty.
+She organized the Protocols, and their existence became known.